EyesOnlyNet/guillotine/README.md

 guillotine
 ==========

-a web-version of the game "Guillotine"
+A web-version of the game "Guillotine"